 Rosalyn Carson-DeWitt, MD

 Pneumonia is a serious infection of the lungs that causes the air sacs in the lungs to fill with pus and other liquid.
-The infection may be caused by any of the following causative agents: bacteria, virus, fungi, and mycoplasma.
+The infection may be caused by bacteria, viruses, fungi, and mycoplasma.

-In general, pneumonia is divided into two types: community acquired or hospital or nursing home acquired.
+In general, pneumonia is divided into 2 types: community-acquired, or hospital- or nursing home-acquired.

-You may get pneumonia simply because you encounter an organism that you breathe into your lungs.
-Whether or not you get sick depends on the contagiousness of the organism, the number of organisms you inhaled, and the ability of your immune system to fight infections.
+You may get pneumonia through a simple encounter with an organism that you breathe into your lungs.
+Whether or not illness occurs depends several factors, including the contagiousness of the organism, the number of organisms that are inhaled, and the ability of the immune system to fight infections.

-Explore pneumonia.
-National Heart Lung Blood Institute (NHLBI) website.
+Learn about pneumonia.
+American Lung Association website.
 Available at:

 Mandell LA, Wunderink RG, Anzueto A, et al. Infectious Diseases Society of America/American Thoracic Society consensus guidelines on the management of community-acquired pneumonia in adults.